Suman-byte8/Client-Project/README.md

-# Project Updates: Carousel and UI Enhancements
+# Project Updates: Carousel and UI Enhancements, Authentication Improvements

-This document outlines the significant changes and improvements made to the project's frontend, primarily focusing on the main image carousel and related UI components.
+This document outlines the significant changes and improvements made to the project's frontend, primarily focusing on the main image carousel and related UI components, as well as recent authentication enhancements.

 ## Summary of Work